 Rob Mariscal, another happy local diner, agrees that there is a great transferability in Mexican cuisine, but worries that many chefs don’t know how to apply it.
 “The white cultures don't know our spices.
-We say other vegan Mexican food is whitewashed, because their foods don’t incorporate all the flavour we grew up with.”
+We say other vegan Mexican food is whitewashed, because their foods don’t incorporate all the flavor we grew up with.”

 Mariscal also laments a common problem on the border—many Mexican-American families simply do not understand vegetarianism.
 “I go home and tell my family I don’t want meat, and they say ‘okay mijo don’t worry, we have chicken.’”
 This is especially a common problem in a culture where many of our parents grew up on a largely meatless diet, but for purely economic reasons.
 Delfin also commented that when he first began his restaurant, his mother urged him to put manteca, or lard, in his beans.
 Still, he ultimately proved to his mom that the core techniques of Mexican cooking lend themselves to alternative proteins.

 Still, Delfin has had a difficult time creating his salsas and creams—all of which are made in-house without any animal products.
 Considering the fact that for many Mexicans, the salsa is often as important as the food itself, the pressure was high.